robtimus/php-multipart/README.md

 ## Non-streaming support

-If streaming is not possible (e.g. because a string is required), you can buffer a multipart object in-memory by calling the `buffer` method.
+If streaming is not possible (e.g. because a string is required, like in the `mail` function), you can buffer a multipart object in-memory by calling the `buffer` method.
 This method takes an optional buffer size, and returns the buffered contents.
 The content length will be set accordingly.
 Note that you should do this before calling `read` (or `curl_read`), otherwise the buffered contents may not contain all desired contents (especially if you're using resources or callables).

 `Multipart.__toString()` has been overridden to buffer the multipart object as well, so you can achieve the same by casting a multipart object to `string`.
 The difference is that `buffer` requires the multipart object to be finished.